ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 # Security Considerations

-There are no additional security considerations beyond those already inherent to using URNs.
+Most security considerations consist of those already inherent to using URNs.
 Security considerations for URNs can be found in [RFC2141].

+## Guidance for GLUE Parsers

+While each authority will have its own constraints on the length of the external identifiers specified by them, we provide generic parsers of GLUE identifiers the following guidelines:

+- limit parsing of the Authority Identifier portion to 50 characters
+- limit parsing of External Identifier portion to 1000 characters

 # Privacy Considerations